 Clearwater was designed from the ground up to be optimized for deployment in virtualized and cloud environments.
 It leans heavily on established design patterns for building and deploying massively scalable web applications, adapting these design patterns to fit the constraints of SIP and IMS.
+The Clearwater architecture therefore has some similarities to the traditional IMS architecture but is not identical.

 In particular …